How to Become a Crisis Intervention Counselor

 For those interested in other types of careers in counseling, specialties include:

-The requirements to become a counselor in various specialties are similar.
+The requirements for becoming a counselor across various specialties are similar.
 Typically, they include a master’s degree in counseling, completion of clinical fieldwork, licensure and/or certification, and continued learning to maintain licensure and/or certification.

 FAQs